+Hospice Care.
 The services and supplies listed below are covered when provided by a hospice for the palliative treatment of pain and other symptoms associated with a terminal disease.
 Palliative care is care that controls pain and relieves symptoms but is not intended to cure the illness.
-Covered services include:
+You must be suffering from a terminal illness for which the prognosis of life expectancy is one year or less, as certified by your physician and submitted to the claims administrator.
+Covered services are available on a 24-hour basis for the management of your condition.